caiks/WBOT02/README.md

 We can see that the greatest interest is around the woman's left eye and where her hair meets her left cheek.
 In random *model* 82 [above](#contour004_082_scale3_minent_over12) there is also interest around the woman's left eye, but little interest in the hair and more around the nose.
 Both *models* are interested in the neck.
 We can see at the common hotspots around the left eye and the neck that there is more detail in the scanned *model* because many more of the *alignments* have been resolved.

-Here is the over 12 position map for image 5 -
+Here is the 12 or over position map for image 5 -

 ![contour005_089_scale3_minent_over12_show_image_position](images/contour005_089_scale3_minent_over12_show_image_position.png)

-and the over 16 -
+and the 16 or over -

 ![contour005_089_scale3_minent_over16_show_image_position](images/contour005_089_scale3_minent_over16_show_image_position.png)